 - For new door openings, the upper part of the old wall will be left in situ above the new opening (known as the downstand)

-A loadbearing wall is one that plays an important structural role in the construction of a house.
-Loadbearing walls support another element of the house, such as the roof or a wall on an upper storey.
+In short, yes you can — but only if you take the proper precautions.
+Load bearing walls play an important structural role in the construction of a house.
+Load bearing walls support another element of the house, such as the roof or a wall on an upper storey.

-Others walls carry no loads and are simply there to divide up the interior spaces into separate rooms — these are relatively straightforward to alter or remove.
+Non-load bearing walls, as the name suggests, carry no loads and are simply there to divide up the interior spaces into separate rooms — these are relatively straightforward to alter or remove, although care still needs to be taken.

-How to Tell if a Wall is Load-bearing
+How To Tell Whether a Wall is Load Bearing

 - The roof: In older houses the roof structure often relies on support from an internal wall.
 More modern roofs with W-shaped roof trusses (introduced in the late 1960s) are designed to span right across the house from the main wall to another without internal support